Xam Wilson Cartiér

 Xam Wilson Cartiér (born 1949) is an American writer from St. Louis, Missouri, author of two critically acclaimed novels, Be-Bop, Re-Bop and Muse-Echo Blues.
 She incorporates the language and rhythm of jazz music into her narratives.
 Her work is a criticism of racism and promotes black speech and music in her narrative.
-Cartier is also a pianist, artist and dancer.
+Cartiér is also a pianist, artist and dancer.
 Her name "Xam" means harmony in Senegalese.

-Cartier's 1987 book Be-Bop, Re-Bop focuses on the role of jazz in helping the narrator to adapt to the struggles of building a new life and identity.
+Cartiér's 1987 book Be-Bop, Re-Bop focuses on the role of jazz in helping the narrator to adapt to the struggles of building a new life and identity.
 Her other book, Muse-Echo Blues (1991), examines the impact of jazz on black culture.
 She has been compared to other African-American authors such as Ralph Ellison and Ntozake Shange, whose works examine the connection between music and culture.